 In 1976, Alex Haley released a Pulitzer Prize-winning novel based on his family’s history.
 Since then, Roots has become one of the most important books of the 20th century.
 The books tells the story of Kunta Kinte, an African in the 18th century who is captured and sold into slavery before being transported to America.
 His harrowing journey was adapted into an Emmy and Gold Globe Award-winning miniseries series in 1977, and was remade again in 2016.

-This post is sponsored by Open Road Media.
+This post is sponsored by Macmillan.
 Thank you for supporting our partners, who make it possible for The Archive to continue publishing the history stories you love.